 After an hour-and-a-half we arrived at the attractive modern facility with a fishing pier and pecan orchards.
-There was a couple hours of registration paperwork and a doctor's check-up, and then it was time for us to leave.
+Registration paperwork and a doctor's check-up took a couple of hours.
+Then it was time for us to leave.
 Dad looked so helpless and confused when we told him good-bye.
 This was hard, even with a kind staff assuring us he would be in good hands, and my brothers and I remembering what life had been like for quite some time at the family home.
-With tear-stained faces we told ourselves that this was for the best, commented on how clean and friendly the nursing home seemed, and avoided each other's eyes.
+With tearstained faces we told ourselves that this was for the best, commented on how clean and friendly the nursing home seemed, and avoided each other's eyes.
 While we were busy justifying it to ourselves, we wondered aloud how we would explain it to Mother.